Cocoa bean: Harvest processing

-The harvested pods are opened, typically with a machete, to expose the beans.
+The harvested pods are opened, typically with a machete or a knife, to expose the beans.
 The pulp and cocoa seeds are removed and the rind is discarded.
 The pulp and seeds are then piled in heaps, placed in bins, or laid out on grates for several days.
 During this time, the seeds and pulp undergo "sweating", where the thick pulp liquefies as it ferments.
 The fermented pulp trickles away, leaving cocoa seeds behind to be collected.
 At the end of this process, the seeds change color from pale yellow or violet to brown.
 Sweating is important for the quality of the beans, which originally have a strong, bitter taste.
 If sweating is interrupted, the resulting cocoa may be ruined; if underdone, the cocoa seed maintains a flavor similar to raw potatoes and becomes susceptible to mildew.
 Some cocoa-producing countries distill alcoholic spirits using the liquefied pulp.

 A typical pod contains 30 to 40 beans and about 400 dried beans are required to make 1 lb of chocolate.
 Cocoa pods weigh an average of 400 g and each one yields 35 to 40 g dried beans; this yield is 9–10% of the total weight in the pod.
 One person can separate the beans from about 2000 pods per day.